Nissan Silvia: S13

 S13 Silvias were initially powered by the CA18DE and CA18DET engines carried over from the end of S12 production, with an intercooler added to the CA18DET for a slight increase in stability and power.
+The naturally aspirated engine was offered in the J's and Q's model, while the turbocharged engine came in the K's.
 In mid-1990, (for the 1991 model year) the SR20DE and SR20DET engines debuted, offering improvements across the board in power and torque due to increased displacement and a more efficient turbocharger than was offered on the previous cars.
-One of the other simple changes that were made between the CA generation and the SR generation was the switch to a single colour paint job, instead of the two-tone colour sets that were previously offered.
 On top of this, the SR motor later debuted another variant of the platform known simply as the "blacktop".
-Identifiable by its black and silver rocker-cover (as opposed to the traditional red/silver cover), it featured a number of minor changes, resulting in a little performance gain.
+Identifiable by its black and silver rocker-cover (as opposed to the traditional red/silver cover), it featured a number of minor changes, which resulted in little performance gains.
 It is vastly different from the more powerful "notch top" used in the S14 and S15 variants.
+One of the simple changes that were made between the CA generation and the SR generation was the switch to a single colour paint job instead of the two-tone colour sets that were previously offered, with only a few two-tone colour options available.

-In the U.S. the S13 was replaced after the 1994 model year by the new S14 design but lived on until 1998 in Japan with a major facelift, the 180SX Aero (Type X).
-This was known as the "Kouki" generation, while the previous (or 'middle') generation was referred to as "Chuki".
-The Kouki models featured newly designed tail-lights, a redesigned aero body kit and outfitted with an airbag.
+The S13 Silvia coupé was made from 1988 to 1994, overlapping with the S14 Silvia when it was introduced in 1993.
+In the U.S., the S13 was replaced after the 1994 model year by the new S14 design, however it lived on in Japan for a few years with a major facelift, the revised 180SX Type X/Type S/Type R in 1996.
+This is known as the "Kouki" generation, while the previous (or 'middle') generation was referred to as "Chuki" (the earliest generation was referred to as "Zenki").
+Sold alongside the then-current S14 models, these Kouki models featured newly designed tail-lights and a redesigned aero body kit, along with being outfitted with an airbag.
+The 180SX hatchback remained in production until 1998.